clondon0792/Final_Project_Repo/README.md

 #### Data Exploration Phase

-While pondering the viability of our chosen topic, the group worked together using data bases such as INSERT_GOOGLE_DATA_SITE_HERE and Statistica to find look for legitimate sources.
+While pondering the viability of our chosen topic, the group worked together using data bases such as Google Cloud SQL - Postgres and Statistica to find look for legitimate sources.
 We knew theoretically that we needed data regarding the price of gas and traffic accidents that ended in fatalities, as well as the variables mentioned in the original National Highway Traffic Safety Administration (NHTSA) press release (violations regarding seat belt usage, DUI/DWI, and excessive speeding.
 We ultimately sourced our data directly from the NHTSA and the U.S. Energy Information Administration (EIA).

 The XLS file provided by the EIA was simple and straightforward, while the zip file of CSV files had our data scattered about across different sheets.
 Dissecting the files together, we managed to find the variables we looked work with together and highlighted which columns of data we want to merge later in the project.